FedEx profit misses expectations; stock down

 The two companies have worked with online retailers in hopes of avoiding a repeat of last year.
 So far the plans appeared to be paying off.

-On a conference call with analysts, FedEx executives said labor problems at West Coast ports this year had left cargo shipments backed up over the last three months, causing inventory shortages.
+On a conference call with analysts, FedEx executives said labour problems at West Coast ports this year had left cargo shipments backed up over the last three months, causing inventory shortages.

 Analysts on average had expected $2.22 a share, according to Thomson Reuters I/B/E/S.

-Revenue totaled $11.9 billion, below expectations of $11.99 billion, and was up in all of FedEx's major business segments.
+Revenue totalled $11.9 billion, below expectations of $11.99 billion, and was up in all of FedEx's major business segments.

 Volumes at FedEx Ground in the United States were up 7 percent for the quarter, but revenue per package fell 2 percent due in part to lower fuel surcharges, which decline as fuel prices come down.